NishchayAnand/software-engineering/Interview Prep/JPA/Interview Questions.md

 ---

+Q. What are the benefits of bidirectional relationship?

+With bidirectional mapping, you can ensure consistency between the parent and child object.
+Both sides of the relationship are synchronized, which helps avoid data integrity issues.

+For example, deleting a Movie should also delete all associated Shows (cascading behavior).

+---

+Q. What are the disadvantages of bidirectional relationship?

+During serialization (e.g., to JSON), bidirectional relationships can cause infinite loops unless properly handled.

+---

 Q. Discuss the rules that must be followed while defining a bidirectional relationship.

 1. The inverse side of a bidirectional relationship must refer to its owning side by using the `mappedBy` attribute of the `@OneToOne`, `@OneToMany`, or `@ManyToMany` annotation.